If you encounter Invalid digest error (error.digest.invalid), please consider the following:

 Business Access Authorization API

-- When creating digest it is important to have an alphabetical order in the Payload:
+- When creating a digest it is important to have an alphabetical order in the Payload:

 How can I get started signing with eIDAS?